MZF ACCESS AND INCLUSION

 The official ADA compliant entry is at 813 W. Wells Street (about halfway down the block).
-It is correctly ramped with a proper-width, automatic door.
+It is correctly ramped with a proper-width, automatic door and elevator access.
 Accessible [metered] parking is located on this block.

 The third entrance is located at 709 N. 8th Street.
 While this entrance isn’t officially ADA compliant, it is at street level with a wide, gently sloping ramp on the interior.
 The door is standard-width and automatic if needed.
 Accessible [metered] parking is located on this block.

 Where is MZF located within the library?

 Milwaukee Zine Fest happens on the second floor which is accessible by stairs [with a handrail] plus two elevators: one freight, and one standard-sized.
 (Library staff will be happy to assist you in finding and accessing one or the other: please feel free to ask.)

 The stairs to use are the centrally located ones at the library’s heart, after you come through security.
 (If you enter through the front door on Wisconsin, don’t use the stairs in the rotunda/lobby: they won’t get cha to the right place!)
 A map of the central branch can be found here.
 Zine Fest happens on the main level, plus in and around the Krug Rare Books Room noted on floor two.